Der kleine Vampir – Neue Abenteuer: Episodes

 Anton and Rüdiger arrive at the farm.
 Anton starts his search for Rüdiger's coffin and a place where the vampire can sleep.
 Last one becomes an old windmill.
-He also meets Hermann and Johanna Hering, the farmer's children..
+He also meets Hermann and Johanna Hering, the farmer's children.
 Aunt Dorothee, still in the crypt, realizes there are many vampire hunters at the countryside and decides to travel to Ottenbüttel.
 The farmer's woman discovers the chicken are not in their run anymore.
 She also finds a weird cloak.
-She calls doctor Stöbermann for an investigation: he is certain this is the work of vampires.
+She calls doctor Stöbermann for an investigation: he is certain that this is the work of vampires.